 - Just a Machine: Harry and the rest of the company hold this sentiment until the bitter end.
 Alquist, who survives, keeps this until he sees Primus and Helena falling in love.

 - Kill All Humans: The proclamation of the rebelling robots contains this: "Robots of the world, we enjoin you to exterminate mankind.
 Don't spare the men.
 Don't spare the women.
 Retain all factories, railway lines, machines and equipment, mines and raw materials.
 All else should be destroyed."

 - Last of His Kind: In the third act, Alquist is the only human left in the world.

 - Ludd Was Right: Even before the robots revolted against humanity, their influence was bad for society.
 Because nobody had to work anymore, people became hedonists, and women stopped having children.

-- Mega Corp.: R.U.R. itself.
+- Mega-Corp: R.U.R. itself.

 - Named After Somebody Famous: The people at R.U.R. named a robot Marius and a robot girl Sulla because they thought Marius and Sulla were lovers.
-Helena points out that they were both Roman generals, and they fought with each other.
+Helena points out that they were both Roman generals, and they fought against each other.